niklasramo/mezr/README.md

 ### `.place( options )`

 Calculate an element's position (left/top CSS properties) when positioned relative to another element, window or the document.
+Note that this method does not actually position the element, it just returns the new position which can be applied to the element if needed.

 **Options**